cpbonnell/microdantic/README.md

   implementation.
 * **Reference Guide** - Complete documentation of all `microdantic`'s classes and functions can be found in the docstrings of those entities.
+* **Developer Notes** - These are only relevant for contributors making changes to Microdantic, or developers reading the source code for detailed insight.
+Since many of the implementation details will seem confusing or even "wrong" to developers only used to CPython, some sections of code contain extensive comments with a discussion of why an unorthodox approach was chosen for that section of code.

 # Tutorials